sina7272/EE_3.07_Geodata_WS2021/README.md

 We use this GitLab repository to disseminate the course material.
 It would be best if you used a Git client to **clone the repository** regularly.
 You can find more info in Git in the [Course Preparation Section](./gdms0020_Course_Preparation/README.md).

+## Learning outcomes / Competences and qualifications profile

+Having passed this course students are able to describe the fundamental concepts of Geographic Information Science and Technology.
+Students have demonstrated proficiency in the basic functions of geospatial software including map creation, map projection and spatial analysis.
+They understand the potential of geospatial data related web services.
+They know the concept of geospatial databases and have gained experience in using relational databases for storing attribute data.
+Students are able to create own spatial data and to integrate real‐time sensor data.
+They are aware of fundamental remote sensing and related spatial analysis techniques and can create scripts to automate geospatial data processing.

+# Content
+* Motivation for Geographic Information Systems (GIS)
+* Spatial data types
+*  Layers and mapping
+*  Spatial analysis
+*  Coordinate systems and geo‐rectification
+*  Geodatabases (PostGIS
+*  Web services
+*   Real‐time sensor data integration
+*   Simple processing of remote sensing data
+*   Scripting for automated processing